 This was our sixth hospital visit in one year, each episode starting the same way.
 In the middle of the night Patryk would awake vomiting, with a high fever(103F-105F) and severe headache.
 During every episode he was admitted to the hospital and was put on fluids to keep hydrated, morphine for the intense pain, medication for the vomiting and antibiotics as a precaution while they ran every test and scan possible to find out why this was happening.
 Without this treatment his sugars would drop dangerously low and his condition became critical.
 The weird thing about his situation was every single blood work, CAT scan, MRI and spinal tap looked great.
 All of the results came back normal, even the numerous tests with the neurologist came back perfectly fine.
 Doctors were contacting their mentors from around the country and trying to wrap their brain around this unique situation with no results.
 When these episodes stopped happening for a few months, after being almost a regular once a month thing for five consecutive months, the doctors were relieved and said we may never know what caused them, but the fact that they had stopped was a great sign.
 Until six months later, nine days after his fifth and final birthday he would have here on earth.
 This episode we did not see coming, we just packed up our things and ran to the E.R. in the middle of the night with a feeling of dejavou.

 The final worst moment I relive is leaving my five year olds body after being told he had passed.
 It all happened so quickly and now after everything, how was I going to just leave him there?
 This has to be the moment that hurts more than any mother could ever imagine.
 How do I just leave him there, still in his room, yes he was gone, but to just walk away leaving his body with strangers felt like the worst feeling possible.
 What only a few people know is that I had a walking, talking, living and breathing angle with me!
 I call her my friend and in this moment where I needed someone she gave me the greatest gift she could have ever given me.
 She said she would stay with him until the last moments they would allow her.
 Knowing I was not leaving my son with a stranger and even better with a mother, friend and truly amazing person was the best case scenario I could have ever prayed for in one of the worst moments of my life.
 She is one of the strongest women I know, who has also lost a child and as a professional is a social worker.
 Their couldn’t have been a more perfect angle or friend to help me through that moment.
 I thank you more than my words can ever show!
 I’m so grateful for you, every difficult moment in my life that you were there for and I’m not sure how to ever show that appreciation.
 Thank you!
-Without you they probably would of dragged me out of the hospital or worse admitted me in a straight jacket!
-In that moment you were my savior!
+Without you they probably would of dragged me out of the hospital or worse admitted me in a straight jacket.
+In that moment my dear friend, you were my savior.

 When these moments of painful memories pass I often find myself looking at pictures, reminiscing that day.
-Then being thankful for the time I had with him, which is what I’ve said many times before, I will always be grateful first.
+Then being thankful for the time I had with him, which is what I’ve said many times before, I will always be grateful.
 The picture in this post is one that I look at everyday on my kitchen counter, it was his first day of preschool that year and he was so excited to go back and see his teacher and friends.
 I remember how I said to Patryk I didn’t want to take a picture that day, he said “why you look beautiful” and we held the camera together.

-As I learn how to get through “the bad days” the moments of grief, I realize my grief is what also helps me heal.
+As I learn how to get through “the bad days” the moments of grief, I realize my grief is what also helps me to heal.
 In the beginning those breakdown moments made me feel as if life was never going to be normal again and as time passes they are the moments that feel the most normal.
 I’m thankful for the ability to still grieve and process, I am certain that this will be an ongoing process I will deal with the rest of my life.
 My relationship with the grief will change overtime, but it will always be there.